cantaloupe-project/cantaloupe/UPGRADING.md

 ## 4.1.x → 5.0

 1. Note that Java 11 is now required.
+2. Add the following keys from the sample configuration:
+    * `DynamoDBCache.*`
-2. Remove the following configuration keys:
+3. Remove the following configuration keys:
     * `http.accept_queue_limit`
     * `endpoint.iiif.content_disposition`
     * `processor.metadata.*`
-3. The `X-IIIF-ID` reverse proxy header is no longer supported.
+4. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.
-4. If your `processor.metadata.preserve` key has been set to `true`, and you've been using a derivative cache, you should purge it.
+5. Purge your derivative cache.
-5. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+6. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.

 ## 4.0.x → 4.1